 '''

 m = FileManifest()

 dist = default_python_distribution()

-m.add_python_resources(dist.source_modules())
+for resource in dist.python_resources():

+if type(resource) == "PythonModuleSource":

+m.add_python_resource("lib", resource)

 '''

 FileManifest.install()

 This method writes the content of the FileManifest to a directory specified by path.
 The path is evaluated relative to the path specified by BUILD\PATH.